 Better concentration skills

 Struggling with a hyperactive child is a challenge thousands of parents have to confront on a daily basis.
-Because yoga teaches you how to still your mind, it can help children to calm down and focus.
+Because kids yoga encourages slowing down, patience and mindfulness, it can help children to calm down and focus.

 Like anything, yoga is a skill that gets easier with practice.
 The exciting thing about yoga is that it is easy to notice improvements – for instance, a particular pose might make you wobble the first time you do it, but as your strength improves over time, the wobbling will eventually stop.